 She worked with renowned artists such as Herbie Hancock, Charles Richard-Hamelin, Isabel Bayrakdarian, Shauna Rolston and actors John Rhys Davies (Lord of the Rings) and Garrett Want (Star Trek).

-In 2014, she founded the Wild West New Music Ensemble in Calgary, for which she acts as Music Director and Conductor.
-From 2014 to 2016, she co-founded the Calgary New Music Festival and also served as its Artistic Director.
+In 2014, she founded the Wild West New Music Ensemble in Calgary, for which she was Music Director and Conductor (2014-2016).
+During the same year, she co-founded the Calgary New Music Festival and served as its Artistic Director until 2016.
 She was also the music director of Vaudreuil-Soulanges choir.
-Maestra Léonard was also music collaborator for La Croisée des Chemins on ICI Radio-Canada Première Calgary from 2013 to 2016 and in 2017, Orford Music invited her to give a conference about artistic leadership (Finding human connection in a virtually connected society).
-In the spring of 2018, she was adjudicator for Festival et concours de musique classique de Lanaudière and Festival des harmonies et orchestres symphoniques du Québec.
+Maestra Léonard was music collaborator for La Croisée des Chemins on ICI Radio-Canada Première Calgary from 2013 to 2016 and in 2017, Orford Music invited her to give a conference about artistic leadership (Finding human connection in a virtually connected society).
+In 2018-2019, she was adjudicator for Festival et concours de musique classique de Lanaudière and Festival des harmonies et orchestres symphoniques du Québec.